Spirit Daily Blog

 That little device in your purse or pocket can do more than a room-sized computer in the 1990s.

-“Julie” had her two or three hundred followers on Instagram, which “seemed like everything that mattered back then.”
+“Julie” had her two or three hundred followers on Instagram, which “seemed like everything that mattered back then,” she recounted in the video.

-Her phone had buzzed with a notification (a post by someone she “liked”), and that drew all her focus.
+Her phone had buzzed with an Instagram notification (a post by someone she “liked”), and that drew all her focus.

 “Five seconds looking at my screen.
 That’s all it took.”

-The next thing she knew, there were horrendous sounds around her (metal crunching) and then she found herself floating.
+The next thing the young woman knew, there were horrendous sounds around her (metal crunching), and then she found herself floating.

-Yet to her, everything suddenly felt okay, like she had never felt before.
+Yet to Julie, everything suddenly felt “okay–in fact, good like she had never felt before.

 There was the famous “light.”
 It was of great brightness but, as we also commonly hear, didn’t bother the eyes.
 Instead it “felt like the love of everyone who had ever loved me all at once.”